Hymns and Songs for Living

 All hymns and songs are public domain, except:

 - Lyrics for Be Thou with Them; and

 - Lyrics, melody and arrangement for Welcome Home

 The author and composer of Welcome Home gave permission for her song to be arranged and used on this recording.

 Many Are Due Credits

 A number of artists collaborated (instrumental, vocal and technical) bringing their wealth of training, experience and skills to this project to create this album.
-Each is addressed on a separate credit page on this site.
-The credits for the artists are grouped by contribution type, and by when they occurred within the two major phases of this project:
+Each is addressed on separate credit pages of this website.
+The organization of the credit pages for the artists are grouped by when their involvement occurred within the two major phases of this project: